All you need to know about Undergraduate Applications

 How many hours can I expect to spend each week on university courses and study?

-The amount of time spent in class each week depends on multiple factors, including your language levels in English and French and the number of courses that you choose to take.
+The amount of time spent in class each week depends on multiple factors, including your language levels in English and French and the number of optional courses.
 The same can be said for the number of hours spent on studying and coursework.
 Overall, students can expect to spend somewhere between 20-25 hours in class.

 What are the tuition fees for undergraduate international students?